dfki-ric-underactuated-lab/torque_limited_simple_pendulum/paper/paper.md

 - Iterative Linear Quadratic Regulator (iLQR) [@weiwei2004iterative]
 - Feasibility driven Differential Dynamic Programming (FDDP) [@mastalli2020crocoddyl]

+The optimization is done with a simulation of the pendulum dynamics.

 **Trajectory following** controllers act on a precomputed trajectory and ensure that the system follows the trajectory properly.
 The trajectory following controllers implemented in this project are:

 - Feedforward torque
 - Proportional-integral-derivative (PID) control
 - Time-varying Linear Quadratic Regulator (TVLQR)

+Feedforward and PID controller funtion model independent, while the TVLQR controller utilizes knowledge about the pendulum model.

 **Closed Loop Controllers** or feedback controllers take the state of the system as input and ouput a control signal.
-Because they are able to react to the current state, they can cope with perturbations during the execution.
+In contrast to trajectory optimization, these controllers do not compute just a single trajectory.
+Instead, they react to the current state of the pendulum and because of this they can cope with perturbations during the execution.
 The following feedback controllers are implemented:

 - Energy Shaping
 - Linear Quadratic Regulator (LQR)
 - Gravity Compensation
 - Model Predictive Control (MPC) with iLQR

+All of these controllers utilize model knowledge and the MPC controller uses a simulation of the pendulum to optimize with a time horizon.

 **Reinforcement Learning** (RL) can be used to learn a policy on the state space of the robot.
 The policy, which has to be trained beforehand, receives a state and outputs a control signal like a feedback controller.
 The simple pendulum is can be formulated as a RL problem with two continuous inputs and one continuous output.
 Similar to the cost function in trajectory optimization, the policy is trained with a reward function.
 The following RL algorithms are implemented:

 - Soft Actor Critic (SAC) [@haarnoja2018soft]
 - Deep Deterministic Policy Gradient (DDPG) [@lillicrap2019continuous]

+Currently, learning is possible in the simulation environment.

 The implementations of direct collocation and TVLQR make use of Drake [@drake], iLQR makes use of only the symbolic library of Drake, FDDP makes use of Crocoddyl [@mastalli2020crocoddyl], SAC uses stable-baselines3 [@stable-baselines3] and DDPG is implemented in tensorflow [@tensorflow2015-whitepaper].
 The other methods use only standard libraries.
 This repository is designed to welcome contributions in form of novel optimization methods/controllers/learning algorithms to extend this list.